SYG 2000. INTRODUCTORY SOCIOLOGY.

 Same as SYG 2000 with honors content.
 Honors program permission required.

-Analysis of major social problems confronting American society.
+Analysis of major social problems confronting society.
 Special emphasis on critical thinking abilities in evaluating causes, effects and various approaches in dealing with social problems.
 Discussion includes such topics as mental illness, crime, juvenile delinquency, race relations, pollution, population, urbanization and influences detrimental to family stability: divorce, alcoholism, gambling, drug abuse.
+Minimum grade C required if SYG 2010 is used to satisfy Gordon Rule requirements.

 SYG 2320.
 DEVIANT BEHAVIOR.